manpagez: man pages & more

 is acceptable.

-is a part.
+part.

 Circles, ellipses, and arcs can be dotted or dashed.
-In TeX mode
+In TeX mode,

-splines can be dotted or dashed also.
+splines can be dotted or dashed as well.

 Boxes can have rounded corners.
 The rad attribute specifies the radius